Data Subsampling for Bayesian Neural Networks: RELATED WORK

 \section{RELATED WORK}

-We introduce in this section some relevant literature that studied how to take into account a noisy gradient estimate of $\nabla_{\theta}\mathcal{L}_\mathcal{D}(\theta)$ computed from a subset of the data.
-The link between noisy gradient and BNN posterior sampling is detailed in section \ref{subsubsection: PBNN: an explicit overfitting regularizer}.
+In the context of sampling the posterior distribution, we introduce in this section some relevant literature that studied how to take into account a noisy estimate of either $\mathcal{L}_N^N(\theta)$ or $\nabla_{\theta}\mathcal{L}_N^N(\theta)$ computed from a subset of the data.
+The link between neural network noisy gradient and sampling a BNN posterior distribution is discussed in \sectionref{section: Penalized Langevin Dynamic}.

-\paragraph{Stochastic Gradient Langevin Dynamics} Max Welling and Yee Whye Teh (2011) \cite{welling_bayesian_nodate} showed that the iterates $\theta_t$ will converge to samples from the true posterior distribution as they anneal the stepsize by adding the right amount of noise to a standard stochastic gradient optimization algorithm.
-This is known as the Stochastic Gradient Langevin Dynamics (SGLD) where the parameter update is given by
+\paragraph{Stochastic Gradient Langevin Dynamics} \citet{10.5555/3104482.3104568} showed that the iterates $\theta_t$ will converge to samples from the target posterior distribution in \equationref{equation: posterior distribution} as they anneal the stepsize by adding the right amount of noise to a standard stochastic gradient optimization algorithm.
+This is known as the Stochastic Gradient Langevin Dynamics (SGLD) where the parameter update is given by:

-where $\eta_t\in\mathbb{R}^+$ is a learning rate and $\epsilon_t$ is a centered normally distributed random vector.
-No rejection step is required for a vanishing step size.
-The positive whole number $n$ corresponds to the size of the subsampled mini-batch.
-Chen (2014) \cite{chen_stochastic_2014} later extended this idea to HMC sampler.
+where $\epsilon_t$ is a random vector containing centered normally distributed components.
+No rejection step is required for a vanishing step size. \citet{pmlr-v32-cheni14} later extended this idea to HMC sampler.

-\paragraph{Noisy Posterior Sampling Bias} Due to a potentially high variance of the stochastic gradients $\nabla_{\theta} \widetilde{\mathcal{L}_{\mathcal{D}}}(\theta)$, Brosse (2018) \cite{brosse_promises_2018} showed that the SGLD algorithm has an invariant probability measure which in general significantly departs from the target posterior for any non vanishing stepsize $\eta$.
-Furthermore, a recent work from Garriga-Alonso (2020) \cite{garriga-alonso_exact_2021} suggests that recent versions of SGLD implementing an additional Metropolis-Hastings rejection step do not improve this issue, because the resulting acceptance probability is likely to vanish too.
+\paragraph{Noisy Posterior Sampling Bias} Due to a potentially high variance of the stochastic gradients $\nabla_{\theta}\mathcal{L}_n^N(\theta_t)$, \citet{brosse_promises_2018} showed that the SGLD algorithm has an invariant probability measure which in general significantly departs from the target posterior for any non vanishing stepsize $\eta_t$.
+Furthermore, a recent work from \citet{DBLP:journals/corr/abs-2102-01691} suggests that recent versions of SGLD implementing an additional Metropolis-Hastings rejection step do not improve this issue, because the resulting acceptance probability is likely to vanish too.

+\paragraph{Adaptive Subsampling Approach}\citet{pmlr-v32-bardenet14} showed one way to cope with the bias that is introduced by the data subsampling in the MCMC computation of a BNN posterior distribution.
+They propose an approximate implementation of the accept/reject step of Metropolis-Hastings algorithm while providing guarantees to coincide with this step based on the full dataset with a probability superior to a user-specified tolerance level.